josephhd/mmic-painter/README.md

 The legend can be suppressed using the `-nl` command.
 Running `mmicpainter examples/lna.gds processes/WIN_PQG3_0C -wi 10 -hi 10 -nl` will show the same thing as before, but without the legend.

 ## Adding Process Files
-A custom process file can be added by copying and modifying one of the existing process files found in the `process` directory.
+You can add a custom process file by copying and modifying one of the existing process files in the `process` directory.

+Layers are defined using the following code line: di.addLayer(`gds layer number`  , `colormap[color code]`, `'Legend Entry'` ) Multiple layer numbers can be mapped to a single color and legend entry by replacing the layer number with a list of layer numbers ( `[a,b,c]` ).

+In AWR, GDS layer numbers can be identified by double-clicking the process lpf file in the layout tab.
+Navigate to `File Export Mappings` > `MMIC GDSII (GDSII)`.
+You’ll find a table with drawing layers and layer numbers.